What can you reasonably expect as a patient at a health care facility in NSW?

 Tips for Safer Health Care

-The 10 Tips for Safer Health Care advises patients to take part in decisions, learn about their condition and treatment, understand their medication, and discuss treatment options with their health care givers.
+The 10 Tips for Safer Health Care document - an initiative of The Australian Commission on Safety and Quality in Health Care - advises patients to take part in decisions, learn about their condition and treatment, understand their medication, and discuss treatment options with their health care givers.

 10 Tips for Safer Health Care